The U.S. Department of State is currently accepting applications for the U.S. Department of State Summer 2023 Paid Student Internship Program.

 They can help you answer the question, “What can I do with my liberal arts major or degree?”

-The Field Guide for Linguistics Students will feature a virtual alumni panel.
+The Field Guide for Neuroscience Students will feature an alumni panel and one-on-one chats.
 At these events, you will have the chance to connect with alumni, faculty, and other students.

 Click here to RSVP!